 Plane blades are available in wide range of options, D2, A2, O1, PMV-11, and HSS.
 I don’t have any experience currently with PMV-11, which is a powder based alloy but I’ve heard great things for use on pernambuco.
 High Speed Steel has been working really well for me for my bow making knives and I know Rodney Mohr’s bow planes come with HSS steel blades and they work amazingly well.
 The downside with these last two metals is that they require diamond stones for sharpening.
 I still finish on a water polish stone.

-I have a Grizzly 10″ wet grinder that works fairly well.
-It’s modeled after the Tormek wet grinder and accepts all the same accessories but costs quite a bit less.
+The Tormek T-8 wet grinder is the industry standard wet grinder and has and an enormous number of accessories and jigs for sharpening just about anything.
 For plane blade sharpening a tool like this is essential.
 Plane blades rarely come with the high angles that we need, so grinding the proper angle is a necessity.
 I don’t recommend using a regular bench grinder unless you have the hands of an angel, because it is really easy to heat up the cutting edge of the blade and ruin its temper.

 Veritas Sharpening Guide

-I got this guide not too long ago and have been really pleased with the results.
+I got the Veritas Honing Guide not too long ago and have been really pleased with the results.
 I used to sharpen all my plane blades free hand but find this jig really helps with repeatability and conserves on the removal of material.
 If you are new to sharpening, I strongly recommend a guide like this for sharpening the blades on water and diamond stones.

 For any of the exotic metals such as PMV-11 or the super hard stuff like HSS, these are definitely a necessity.
 These metals will eat through water stones.
-Diamond stones are essentially tiny diamonds embedded into steel plates.
-Some producers engineer them to be flat within .0002″.
-Since they are super flat, they can be faithfully used to flatten the back of plane blades.
+The DMT Diamond Bench Stones essentially have tiny diamonds embedded into steel plates and engineered to be flat within .0002″.
+Because they are super flat, they can be faithfully used to flatten the back of plane blades.

 Coming Next in the Bowmaker’s Tool Series